-As UDAAP and fair lending regulatory developments continue to unfold, compliance professionals face the difficult task of ensuring compliance within a complex and ever-changing regulatory landscape.
+As Unfair, Deceptive, or Abusive Acts or Practices (UDAAP) and fair lending regulatory developments continue to unfold, compliance professionals face the difficult task of ensuring compliance within a complex and ever-changing regulatory landscape.

 How can organizations get in front of regulatory scrutiny?
 The solution might be simpler than you think.